intuition-dev/mbCLIx/docsOldIntro/src/about.md

 mbake.org is a development productivity suite.
 It should allow you to deliver 10 times faster then legacy development stacks/methodologies.
 We have found that - with mbake.org; - the work of 6 developers over 6 months can be done by 3 developers in 3 weeks.
 We expect you to achieve the same productivity gains.

-How does open source MetaBake&trade; deliver 10X faster and cheaper web app development?
+How does open source MetaBakedeliver 10X faster and cheaper web app development?
 Not enough organizations are fully leveraging the new Serverless.
 With Serverless services like Firestore and S3 you get rid of **ALL** server-side and middleware development and operations.
 This is where up to 2/3 of your time and cost used to go.
 Gone!

-On the client side (browser apps and mobile apps) MetaBake&trade; does something similar: it eliminates much of the tech stack and reduces the amount of coding and complexity.
+On the client side (browser apps and mobile apps) MetaBakedoes something similar: it eliminates much of the tech stack and reduces the amount of coding and complexity.
 How?
 In school textbooks you learned about 1st generation languages, 2nd generation languages and our current 3rd generation languages, such as JavaScript, PHP and Ruby.
 With each new generation we achieved huge productivity improvements.
 We consider 'Pug'--also used by Node/Express--a 4th generation language that helps gain an equally big jump in productivity.
-With MetaBake&trade; we show you how to build complete applications in Pug.
+With MetaBakewe show you how to build complete applications in Pug.
 With this low-code approach we demonstrate much faster and cheaper web app and mobile app development.

-The MetaBake&trade; approach has 10 pillars that are the foundation for achieving mind-blowing development productivity gains.
+The MetaBakeapproach has 10 pillars that are the foundation for achieving mind-blowing development productivity gains.
 I'll just mention one more pillar here: automatic programming.
 You've probably heard of 'static site generators' like Hugo or Jekyll that people use to generate their web site or a blog.
 Automatic programming means using a similar generator to write your web app!
 This can get you to yet another level of productivity.

-To learn more about the MetaBake&trade; approach, including all 10 pillars and full examples, go to mbake.org.
-Or, to dive in right away, use the 'mbake CLI' from github.com/MetaBake&trade; as the first step into 10X faster web app development.
+To learn more about the MetaBakeapproach, including all 10 pillars and full examples, go to mbake.org.
+Or, to dive in right away, use the 'mbake CLI' from github.com/MetaBakeas the first step into 10X faster web app development.

 #### mbake.org productivity is based on three modules: